Unresolved sideband photon recoil spectroscopy of molecular ions: Simulations of unresolved photon recoil spectra

-In this section we simulate the PRS of the rather broad 3s $^2$S$_{1/2}$ - 3p $^2$P$_{3/2}$ electronic transition ($\Gamma_t/2\pi = \SI{41.8(4)}{\mega\hertz}$) of a single $^{24}$Mg$^+$ ion at $\lambda=279.6$ nm (See Fig. \ref{magA}) by a laser source with such a narrow linewidth ($\Gamma_L \ll\Gamma_t$) that we disregard it.
-Applying linearly polarized spectroscopic laser light along a biais magnetic field axis (y-axis), only two sub-level transitions $^2$S$_{1/2}$ ($m_J=\pm 1/2$) - $^2$P$_{3/2}$ ($m_J=\pm 1/2$) can be excited with equal strength (see Fig. \ref{magB}).
-Furthermore, since the spontaneous emission pattern from the $^2$P$_{3/2}$ ($m_J=\pm 1/2$) sub-states have identical effects on the motional mode excitations, the two transitions are identical from an excitation and spontaneous emission point of view, and the dynamics is equivalent to the one of a two-level system.
-The effective saturation intensity is however 1.5 times larger than in the two-level theory presented in Sec. \ref{model} due to the square of the Clebsch-Gordan coefficient being 2/3.
+In this section we simulate the PRS of the rather broad 3s $^2$S$_{1/2}$ - 3p $^2$P$_{3/2}$ electronic transition ($\Gamma_t/2\pi = \SI{41.8(4)}{\mega\hertz}$) of a single $^{24}$Mg$^+$ ion at $\lambda=279.6$ nm (See Fig. \ref{magnesium}.(a)) by a laser source with such a narrow linewidth ($\Gamma_L \ll\Gamma_t$) that we disregard it.
+Applying linearly polarized spectroscopic laser light along a bias magnetic field axis (y-axis), only two sub-level transitions $^2$S$_{1/2}$ ($m_J=\pm 1/2$) - $^2$P$_{3/2}$ ($m_J=\pm 1/2$) can be excited, and this with equal strength (see Fig. \ref{magnesium}.(b)).
+Furthermore, since the spontaneous emission pattern from the $^2$P$_{3/2}$ ($m_J=\pm 1/2$) sub-states have identical effects on the motional mode excitations, the two transitions are identical from an excitation and spontaneous emission point of view, and the dynamics are equivalent to the ones of a two-level system.
+The effective saturation intensity is, however, 1.5 times larger than in the two-level theory presented in Sec. \ref{model} due to the norm squared of the Clebsch-Gordan coefficient being 2/3.
 In the simulations this has been implemented by multiplying $R_{\text{abs},0}^{\text{res}}$ from Eq. (\ref{R_abs_res_Mg}) by 2/3.
 We furthermore assume that the \Mg target ion is sympathetically cooled to the motional ground state of both modes by a directly sideband-cooled readout $^{40}$Ca$^+$ ion.